AJPcodes/AJPcodes_site/README.md

 # AJPcodes_site

-This is a personal prokject I'm using to reinforce my activities at NSS.
+This was a personal project I used to reinforce my activities while beginning at NSS.
-The main point is to practice HTML/CSS, JavaScript, and using Git in general.
-Feel free to poke around and look at the code.
+The main point was to practice HTML/CSS, JavaScript, and using Git in general.

-Tips, comments, questions, and suggestions are all welcome.
+I created my new personal site AJPCodes.github.io using github pages and Jekyll.

-Happy coding.
+So that's a better place to look now.